marrinosnis/repos-master-changer/README.md

  If you leave it empty, the changes will be applied to all the project paths.
  Enter paths or leave it empty to apply to all the project folders: /Users/marinosnisiotis/Desktop/check, /Users/marinosnisiotis/Desktop/test, /Users/marinosnisiotis/Desktop/temp1
 ```
  As tou may notice in this example, I want to push the committed changes from all the previous declared folders/paths.
-If I wanted **not** to push to someone\
+If I wanted **not** to push a repo
  I simply wouldn't declare it in the `push` paths.

 ### Specific example
  This option is for editing specific lines in files.
 The files **must** be the same, and have exactly the same lines and indentation.
-This is required as the `sed` tool\
+This is required as the `sed` tool
  is very strict to this.
 For example lets say there are the 2 below files in the paths:

 >Desktop/projects/alpha/.github/workflows/test.yaml